Nicolas Gisin: Biography

-In 17 July 2014, Gisin published his book, Quantum Chance, where he explains modern quantum physics and its applications without using mathematics or difficult concepts.
-The text has been translated from French into English, German, Chinese, Korean and Russian.
+On 17 July 2014, Gisin published his book, Quantum Chance: Nonlocality, Teleportation, and Other Quantum Marvels, in which he explains modern quantum physics and its applications without using mathematics or difficult concepts.
+The text has been translated from French into English, German, Chinese, Korean, and Russian.

-Gisin's main hobby is field hockey.
-He played at the top Swiss level and was president of Servette HC from 2000 to 2015, furthering his club to become the largest in Switzerland.
-In 2010 Servette HC was awarded the title “Club of the year” by the European Hockey Federation.
-In 2014 the team won the Swiss championship for the first time in its century-long history.
+Gisin played field hockey at the highest Swiss level and was president of Servette HC from 2000 to 2015, furthering his club to become the largest in Switzerland.
+In 2010 Servette HC was awarded the title "Club of the Year" by the European Hockey Federation.
+In 2014, the team won the Swiss championship for the first time in its century-long history.